Bijman/srb2bld/README.md

 2. Git Bash can be found on start menu,

-3. The rest of dependencies are installed, if you followed video.
+3. The rest of dependencies are installed, if you followed video,

 4. Installing Docker Desktop:
 - Download from [HERE](https://www.docker.com/products/docker-desktop),
-- Watch this video from 6:07 to 8:36 in [HERE](https://youtu.be/_9AWYlt86B8?t=518),
+- Watch this video from 6:07 to 8:36 in [HERE](https://youtu.be/_9AWYlt86B8?t=518).

 **MacOS:**
 1. In terminal enter this following command: